Brand Hong Kong

 A:

-If you claim exemption of salaries income under section 8(1A)(c) of the Inland Revenue Ordinance or under the Agreement / Arrangement between the Mainland of China and the Hong Kong Special Administrative Region for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income, you should submit the supporting documents with the return (Please refer to Question 19).
+If you claim exemption of salaries income under section 8(1A)(c) of the Inland Revenue Ordinance or relief under Double Taxation Arrangements between Hong Kong and other jurisdictions, you should submit the supporting documents with the return (Please refer to Question 21).
 However, please do not submit any documentary evidence in support of other deduction claims.
 They should be retained for a period of 6 years after the expiration of the relevant year of assessment.
 You should be able to present them to the Assessor for verification when required.

 A: